 No, individuals who are placed or select from a traditional residence hall will be living independently in a double occupancy space to align with local and state health recommendations for reduced occupancy.

 Understanding the changing needs for housing by those who selected as groups in the spring, Residence Life & Housing anticipates a need to offer a new selection process, including group housing.
 If this is the case, new groups forms would be required as well as new group numbers issued.
-More information and next steps will be shared after Opt-In responses are received and processed.
+Groups that are still intact will remain in their selected unit and no further action will be needed.

 If a student selected a studio during the earlier process and elects to remain in housing for Spring 2021, they will be able to maintain their studio assignment.
 Should studios become available, students will be given the opportunity to apply for a studio space through a new process.